 What is Periodontal Disease?

-Periodontal disease is a condition that occurs when the tissues supporting the patient's teeth get inflamed.
-It is an advanced form of gum disease caused due to bacterial infection.
-This gradual buildup of bacteria leads to periodontal disease which can affect the patient's teeth by causing them to shift and even fall out.
-It is one of the major causes of tooth loss among adults and must be treated quickly and efficiently.
+Periodontal disease is a condition that occurs when the tissues supporting the teeth become inflamed from bacterial infection.
+Gradual buildup of bacteria over time leads to gum disease, which can cause teeth to shift, and even fall out if left untreated.
+Gum disease is one of the main causes for tooth loss in adults.

 What is the Cause of Periodontal Disease?